-Seed Funding is administered by the New Zealand Writers Guild.
-Two awards are available, Seed which offers \$10,000 for the development of a first draft Applications for Boost Funding are assessed against feature film script and Seed Advanced which offers criteria balancing the strengths of each business' slate, \$12,500 for more established writers to develop budget model and team experience.
-To be eligible for their feature film scripts.
-Two rounds of Seed and Boost, each business must have a lead project at an Seed Advanced are held annually with twelve grants advanced development stage that they aim to move into production within the next 12 months.
+Applications for Boost Funding are assessed against criteria balancing the strengths of each business' slate, budget model and team experience.
+To be eligible for Boost, each business must have a lead project at an advanced development stage that they aim to move into production within the next 12 months.